Flushing & Locking Practices

 In the adult patient population, the use of heparin and 0.9% sodium chloride as locking solutions to prevent TIVAD occlusion remains unresolved (44).

 Studies that compared 0.9% sodium chloride and heparin demonstrated both solutions were effective.
-Two large retrospective studies concluded that 0.9% sodium chloride was effective as heparin (40) and there was no statistical significance for occlusion, reflux dysfunction and flow dysfunction between both solutions (67).
+A systematic review and meta-analysis showed that occlusion rates in the heparin group were higher than those in the 0.9% sodium chloride group and the authors concluded that heparin doses of 50 and 100U/mL could safely and effectively be replaced by 0.9% sodium chloride (71).
+A randomised controlled trial (96) and two large retrospective studies concluded that 0.9% sodium chloride was effective as heparin (41) and there was no statistical significance for occlusion, reflux dysfunction and flow dysfunction between both solutions (69).

 Furthermore, a Cochrane Review identified that ‘despite results suggesting no differences in safety, it is probable that a high proportion of patients could be at increased risk with heparin use (25).
 It was also concluded that there was no beneficial effect from increasing the heparin dose (25).

-Studies that discuss the use of heparin to prevent occlusion include one prospective study with an occlusion rate of less than 1.5% which were treated successfully with thrombolytic administration (70) and seven retrospective studies with less than 2% occlusion rates (8,49,86-88,90,91).
+Studies that discuss the use of heparin to prevent occlusion include one prospective study with an occlusion rate of less than 1.5% which were treated successfully with thrombolytic administration (74) and seven retrospective studies with less than 2% occlusion rates (8, 50, 92-94, 97, 98).
+A literature review identified wide variations of heparin doses used in clinical practice with ranging from 50 units – 5000units and concluded that doses greater than 300units/mL are unnecessary and may contribute to complications such as thrombocytopenia and the authors also noted that there are no considerable CVAD related complications when using 0.9% sodium chloride (99).

 Paediatric:

 There is a lack of definitive evidence for the paediatric population.
-Two retrospective observational studies supported heparin as an effective locking solution with occlusion rates of 1.38% (92) and 1.8% (71) whilst a small retrospective chart audit identified an occlusion rate of 7.7% (45).
-Furthermore, a Quality Improvement project concluded standardizing heparin doses increased safety and efficacy (85).
+Two retrospective observational studies supported heparin as an effective locking solution with occlusion rates of 1.38% (100) and 1.8% (75) whilst a small retrospective chart audit identified an occlusion rate of 7.7% (46).
+Furthermore, a Quality Improvement project concluded that standardizing heparin doses increased safety and efficacy (91).

 Adult and Paediatric: